What are the key skills required of any top-level IP litigator?

 It has not changed hugely, save for the daily use of Zoom and other video-based communication technologies, and that of the now-ubiquitous smartphone for almost everything.
 I have always been very hands-on and never got into the habit of asking anyone to do anything that I would not do myself.
 I have always followed the ‘we (ie, the team and the client) win, but I lose if a matter is lost or turns out badly’ concept and lead from the front.
 Remote working has not changed this one iota.
 I doubt that anything in my professional life would alter this.

 Kenneth R Adamo

-Kenneth R Adamo is a partner in the IP practice group in Kirkland’s Chicago and New York offices.
-His practice focuses on all areas of IP law, particularly patent, copyright, unfair competition, trade secrets and related antitrust matters.
-Mr Adamo has extensive trial experience as lead counsel in jury and nonjury cases before state and federal courts and before the US International Trade Commission, as well as ex parte and inter partes re-examination and America Invents Act post-grant review experience at the USPTO.
-He has had substantial experience as lead counsel in arbitrations and other alternative dispute resolution proceedings.
-He also actively practises before the US Court of Appeals for the Federal Circuit, having appeared in 45 appeals to date.
+Kenneth Adamo is the owner of the Law Office of KRAdamo.
+He has extensive trial experience as lead counsel in jury and non-jury cases before US state and federal courts and before the US International Trade Commission, as well as ex parte and post-grant PTAB experience at the USPTO.
+Mr Adamo has substantial experience as lead counsel in arbitrations and other alternative dispute resolution proceedings, and actively practises before the US Court of Appeals for the Federal Circuit.

 Click here to see his IAM Patent 1000 2021 profile.